kubatpe1/DirComparer/README.md

  * `-s` ... synchronizes content of both files

  * `-t` ... specifies how many threads should be used for checking the file content and copying

+### Synchronization details ###

+If `-s` option is used, content of both directories is changed to match the other one.
+If a file exists in one tree without equivalent in the other, it is simply copied.
+The same goes for whole subdirectories.
+If a file has an equivalent with same name, one file is replaced by the other following those rules (if rule with higher preference can't decide, rule with lower preference is used):

+ 1. Newer file is kept
+ 2. Larger file is kept
+ 3. File from the first directory is kept

 ### Typical scenarios ###